MarcinWatroba/3D-Game-Engine-Expansion/README.md

 My own repository for expanding and improving the game engine originally built with my group as a University project.
 Original group project Github repository can be found <a href="https://github.com/marcin388/3D-Game-Engine">here.</a>

+The game engine supports 3D models, textures, dynamic light sources, dynamic shadows, skyboxes, particle effects, bloom, and HDR.
+Each light source along with shadows it casts is dynamically updated when moved in the editor.

+Game engine uses Euler Method and AABB collision for physics and collision detection.
+AI behaviours are achieved using Finite-State Machine where Non-Player Characters can behave differently based on the current state they are in, (such as patrol and attack).
+GUI level editor has been implemented that allows to load scenes, as well as add, delete, move, scale, and transform objects within each scene.

 Compiler used: Microsoft Visual Studio 2015
 Version: 14.0.25431.01 Update 3